natelharrison/network-puncta-analyzer/src/readme.md

-# Mucin Quantification Pipeline
+# Network & Puncta Quantification Pipeline

-This software provides a high-throughput method for quantifying mucin phenotypes in fluorescence microscopy images.
+This software provides a high-throughput method for quantifying network and puncta phenotypes in fluorescence microscopy images.
 The pipeline distinguishes between **Filamentous Networks** (webs/ridges) and **Discrete Puncta** (dots).
+Originally designed for Mucin analysis, this pipeline is applicable to any stain exhibiting ridge-like or blob-like structures.
 To account for batch effects and experimental variation, all metrics are normalized against internal Wildtype controls within each trial (reported as "Relative to WT").

 ## Executive Summary